MateuszPuchacz/weekly_clothes_retail_sales_and_inventory_analysis/README.md

 ## 🎯 Project Goal

-This project simulates the analytical workflow I currently perform in my professional role in retail sales and inventory analysis.
+This project simulates the analytical workflow I currently perform in my professional role in retail clothes sales and inventory analysis.
 The repository presents a simplified version of Excel based reporting structures used to analyze weekly sales performance and product inventory.
 The dataset included in this project was generated with AI support and manually adjusted to resemble real business data while remaining fully simulated for portfolio purposes.